Danny Cadamarteri: Huddersfield Town

 He signed for Huddersfield Town on 1 June 2007.
 Most of Cadamarteri's Town career was hampered by injury, with the forward making no more than a dozen league appearances in his first season at the West Yorkshire side scoring three goals over the course of the season.
 The 2008–09 season saw Cadamarteri feature regularly, playing over thirty league matches throughout the season, though most of his games during the 2008–09 season came when playing on the wing as opposed to his more regular position as a forward, finishing the season with two goals to his name, both coming in the league.
 During April 2009, it was revealed that Cadamarteri had rejected a new contract at Huddersfield, due to the terms in the contract, which only gave him the option of a second year, dependent on appearances.

 Dundee United

 In May, he agreed a pre-contract deal with Scottish Premier League side Dundee United, reuniting him with Craig Levein, who managed him at Leicester.
 Cadamarteri scored twice on his competitive debut in the 2–0 win against Heart of Midlothian on 17 August 2009 and scored again in the following home match, winning the August Player of the Month award.

+Cadamarteri played in the 2009-10 Scottish Cup semi-final 2-0 win versus Raith Rovers at Hampden Park.
 He was an unused substitute as Dundee United won the 2010 Scottish Cup Final.
 On 27 January 2011, Cadamarteri was released by mutual consent at Dundee United.
-He had played 14 games in his second season, but all but two of those were as substitute.
+He had played 14 games in his second season, all but two of which were as substitute.